alycet/movie-data-etl-pipeline/README.md

 # IMDB Movie End-To-End Data Engineering Project

 ### Introduction
 I love watching movies, so in this project, we will build an ETL (Extract, Transform, Load) pipeline using Selenium, Beatiful Soup, OMDB API, AWS, and Snowflake.
-The pipeline will retrienve movie data for the top 1000 movies on IMDB from the OMDB API, transform it into a desired format, and load it onto Snowflake data wharehouse.
+The pipeline will retrienve movie data for the top 1000 movies on IMDB from the OMDB API, transform it into a desired format, and load it onto Snowflake data wharehouse where it can be queried whenver I need movie night ideas.

 ### System Architecture
 ![Architecture Diagram](https://github.com/alycet/movie-data-etl-pipeline/blob/main/IMDB%20Movie%20Pipeline%20Architecture%20-%20Page%201.png)